Our school contacts are:

 What specialist services or expertise are available at, or accessed by the school?

 We work with a range of professionals and other agencies for the benefit of our pupils and their families.
 This includes Educational Psychology, Speech Therapy, Occupational Therapy, Physiotherapy, CAMHS, Advisory Teachers, Behaviour Support Service and Social Services.
-We have improved access to the school with a range of facilities including disabled parking bays on the Upper School site, automatic doors to the main entrances, additional handrails and a fully accessible toilet/shower room.
+We have ensured that there is good access to the school with a range of facilities including disabled parking bays on the Upper School site, automatic doors to the main entrances, additional handrails and a fully accessible toilet/shower room.

 What training have staff supporting pupils with SEND had, or are receiving?

 A continuous programme of training is in place for all staff and may be delivered by school staff or other professionals, depending on the subject.
 Training may be delivered to all staff or individuals, depending on their role and the needs of the children they support.
 We access training from Speech and Language Therapists, Educational Psychology, Behaviour Support Service and Outreach services from our local specialist provisions.

 How will my child be included in activities outside of the classroom?